 Under the terms of the Joslin Agreement, the Company is obligated to pay Joslin aggregate commercial milestone payments of \$0.3 million and \$1.0 million in commercial milestone payments upon achieving worldwide net sales of licensed products and processes of \$2.0 million and \$10.0 million, respectively.
-In the three months ended September 30, 2022 the Company accrued for the \$0.3 million milestone payment as the Company achieved \$2.0 million of worldwide net sales in the calendar year.
+The Company accrued for the \$0.3 million milestone payment as the Company achieved \$2.0 million of worldwide net sales in the calendar year.
 The Company is also obligated to pay Joslin a 5% royalty on net sales of any licensed products or licensed processes, subject to customary reductions.
-The company accrued \$0.1 million of royalties due to Joslin for the quarter ended September 30, 2022.
+The Company accrued \$0.3 million of royalties due to Joslin for the quarter ended December 31, 2022.
 Moreover, the Company is obligated to pay Joslin 25% of any consideration received from a sublicensee.